Benapole

 Benapole (বেনাপোল) is a town at Sharsha Upazila in the Jessore District of Bangladesh.
-The Petrapole Customs station of India is situated across the border and since 1947, many people have travelled between what is now Bangladesh and India through Benapole Customs / Land port station.
-This is one of important rail transit point of railway link between Bangladesh and India.
+The Petrapole Customs station of India is situated across the border, and since 1947, many people have travelled between what is now Bangladesh and India through the Benapole Customs / Land port station.
+This is one of the important rail transit points of the railway link between Bangladesh and India.

 Urbanization of Benapole started in the 1990s along the Grand Trunk Road.
-In April 1971, the operational area of the sector 8 comprised the districts of Kushtia, Jessore, Khulna, Barisal, Faridpur and Patuakhali.
-At the end of May the sector was reconstituted and comprised the districts of Kuhstia, Jessore, Khulna, Satkhira and the northern part of Faridpur district.
+In April 1971, the operational area of Sector 8 comprised the districts of Kushtia, Jessore, Khulna, Barisal, Faridpur, and Patuakhali.
+At the end of May, the sector was reconstituted and comprised the districts of Kushtia, Jessore, Khulna, Satkhira, and the northern part of Faridpur district.
 Benapole served as the headquarters of sector 8 in the liberation war.

 It is the site of the largest land port in Bangladesh.

-Skynet Broadband Service in Benapole

-Skynet Broadband Service is widely recognized as the first organized Internet Service Provider (ISP) in the Benapole Port Thana under Sharsha Upazila, Bangladesh.
-It began providing stable internet service on 1 February 2012, well before BTRC formally issued its ISP license (License No: 14.32.0000.702.47.291.20.690) on 27 March 2018, specifically for the Benapole Port area.

-According to the Internet Service Provider Association of Bangladesh (ISPAB), the founder of Skynet Broadband Service is Md.
-Noushad Talha, and its ISPAB membership number is C-039.
-The company is known for pioneering fiber-optic broadband deployment in the locality, and it remains a leading provider in the region.